Whenever we see wrongdoing committed in the name of Islam, we hear the cliché: “This is not real Islam!”

 And he/she replies firmly: “Yes, you are my Master and I testify to this.”

-“Offspring being taken from human’s back” is having the seeds that reproduce human.
+“Offspring being taken from human’s back” is having the seeds that reproduce humans.
 This is the stage when he/she is able to have a child, namely puberty.
 The oath being taken at that stage means that human makes a firm decision at that time.
 Since observations are carried on until death, similar incidents recur.
 Therefore, every human comprehends and bears witness that God exists and is one, and He is the creator of all beings, and there are no equals to Him.
 Even a person who has no knowledge of divine books can reach this conclusion.

 Yet, any person who reads the Quran can also comprehend that this Book is from God (see 41:53), and therefore they bear witness that Muhammad (PBUH) is the Messenger of God.